In bold move, Pope names commission to reform Vatican bank

 On Wednesday, he declined to comment on the Pope's decision to set up the commission.

-The bank has assets of $7.1 billion under management and profits of 86.6 million euros, used to support Catholic activities around the world.
+The bank has assets of $7.1 billion under management and profits of 86.6 million euros ($114.3 million), used to support Catholic activities around the world.
 It does not lend money.

 Last year, the Vatican detected six possible attempts to use the Holy See to launder money.
 At least seven have been detected so far this year.